 A teacher must be registered and vetted with the Teaching Council of Ireland.

-An SNA who has been Garda vetted and has been employed by a school in some capacity (full, parttime or temporary basis) and is aged 18 or over, to provide care support.
+An SNA who has been Garda vetted and has been employed by a school including a (*)pre-school in some capacity (full, parttime or temporary basis) and is aged 17 or over, to provide care support.

-Graduate teachers can work on the home based summer programme where:
+Graduate / Newly Qualified teachers can work on the home based summer programme where:

 - They have commenced registration with the Teaching Council.